carlos-molina/TECOmate/README.md

 ---

-## 5. Execute smart contracts in CCC and Ethereum
+## 5. Execute the two smart contracts: in CCC and Ethereum

-1. start jboss EAP server:
+1. start jboss EAP server in your local computer:
-        - ./run.sh
+   - `% ./run.sh`

-2. deploy a new version of the CCC with the included java wrapper for the collectPayment.sol smart contract
+1. deploy an instance of the CCC with the included java wrapper for the collectPayment.sol smart contract
-        - mvn clean package jboss-as:deploy
+   - `% mvn clean package jboss-as:deploy`

-3. start geth using rinkeby testnet and enabling json-rpc api:
+1. start geth using rinkeby testnet and enabling json-rpc api:
-        - geth --rinkeby   --syncmode "fast" --cache=1024 --rpc console
+   - `% geth --rinkeby   --syncmode "fast" --cache=1024 --rpc console`

-4. go to  CCCRestClient folder to start the client that sends the sequences to the CCC
+1. go to  CCCRestClient folder and start the client.
+It will retrieve the execution sequences from a local folders (dataseller.pmlExex1, dataseller.pmlExecSeq2, etc.) and send them to the CCC:
-        - ./runClient.sh
+   - `% ./runClient.sh`